BES2016Workshop/guidebook/_pages/2019-05-08-my-reproducible-workflow.md

 # My Workflow

-So with a magnitude of grey literauture and a selective group of research guides I have thought about this problem in stages.
-The first stage is the research inforstructure.
+So with a magnitude of grey literature and a selective group of research guides I have thought about this problem in stages.
+The first stage is the research infrastructure.
 I think of this as the building blocks of all research projects (reports, manuscripts, etc).
 There are then choices between the types of software, packages and other tools I use within this inforstructure.
 The workflow is the timeline that links these components into a cronolocigical order.

 - Inforstructure